h1dz/Pen-Testing/README.md

 Used to make a dictionary file for bruteforcing from sraping webpages using Cewl.

 ## url2dict.sh
-Used to make a dictionary file for bruteforcing using html2dic.
+Used to make a dictionary file for bruteforcing using a URL.
+-Usage:       `./url2dict.sh <url>`

 ## searchsploitLAZY.sh
 Simple script if you are lazy, instead of having to type searchsploit <service> <version>, it just shorthands searchsploit to the letter s.